 Sexual Ethics Policy

-Keeping Our Sacred Trust: Sexual Ethics Policy for Ministry Leaders in the Baltimore-Washington Conference of The United Methodist Church
+Keeping Our Sacred Trust: Professional and Sexual Misconduct Policy for Ministry Professionals

 The Baltimore-Washington Conference of The United Methodist Church is committed to ministry and work environments that are free of discrimination, including sexual harassment, sexual misconduct, and sexual violence.
 Please review our official policy below or print a copy to share with ministry leaders in your setting.
 The Conference strongly encourages each church or ministry setting to post copies of the information Flyer.